Procrastination is a little like candle wax, when you think about it.

 Can you see it?
 Well, can you?

 After I was done, I dragged Skip into the room and made him point to the area where it was.
 He couldn’t do it!
 And when we walked in with the leasing agent during the final walk through, I held my breath until she said, “Wow!
-Everything looks just absolutely perfect, Leslie.”
+Everything looks just absolutely perfect, Betty.”
 (Also, she said that about the bathrooms which, by the way, I cleaned entirely with vinegar and water, but that’s another story.)

 SUCCESS – and a slightly silly feeling for putting off cleaning that mess up for such a long time.